Cemig Snubbing Rousseff Sparks Energy Showdown: Corporate Brazil

 Cemig, as the utility controlled by Minas Gerais state is known, rejected a push to renegotiate three licenses accounting for half of its generating capacity, saying it violates terms of contracts it signed in the 1980s.
 Chief Financial Officer Luiz Fernando Rolla said yesterday on a conference call with analysts that the concessions should be automatically renewed under previous rules.

-The move by Cemig, whose largest minority shareholder is BlackRock Inc. (BLK), underscores the obstacles Rousseff faces in her drive to cut electricity rates by as much as 28 percent to make local manufacturers more competitive and spur growth.
+The move by Cemig, whose largest minority shareholder is BlackRock Inc. (BLK:US), underscores the obstacles Rousseff faces in her drive to cut electricity rates by as much as 28 percent to make local manufacturers more competitive and spur growth.
 Cemig is likely counting on congressional support to reject some of the conditions set by Rousseff in favor of the existing system, Banco do Brasil SA (BBAS3) analyst Rafael Dias said.

 “It’s a bold move,” Dias said in a telephone interview from Sao Paulo.
 “If they succeed, you can bet others may follow the same path.”